Liljapatrik/inventhor-portfolio/README.md

 ## Contributions

 I contributed to all parts of the project:
-- **Frontend:** Developed react components and views for managing warehouses and suppliers.
+- **Frontend:** Developed react components and views for managing warehouses, suppliers and products.
 - **Backend:** Implemented RESTful API endpoints, service layer logic, and entity mappings in Spring Boot.
 - **Database:** Designed and set up PostgreSQL schema, wrote queries, and handled data relationships.